Doris5102023/Doris5102023.github.io/_pages/about.md

 - *2021.09 - 2025.06*, Shaanxi Normal University, School of Artificial Intelligence and Computer Science

 # 💻 Internships
-- *2025.06 - 2025.12*, The Chinese University of Hong Kong, Shenzhen, School of Science and Engineering, Research Assistant.
+- *2025.06 - 2025.12*, The Chinese University of Hong Kong, Shenzhen, School of Science and Engineering, supervised by [Prof.Qingyu Li](https://lqycrystal.github.io/qingyuli.github.io/).